infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

  - `sortInfo` - current sort information - see <DataSourcePropLink name="sortInfo" /> for details
  - `groupBy` - current grouping information - see <DataSourcePropLink name="groupBy" /> for details
  - `livePaginationCursor` - the value for the live pagination cursor - see <DataSourcePropLink name="livePaginationCursor" /> for details
+ - `changes` - an object that can help you figure out what change caused `onDataParamsChange` to be called.

 <Sandpack  title="Live pagination - with react-query" deps="react-query">